pointnetwork/internal-docs/Point Chain/Tokenomics/Lock tokenomics.md

 The kind of tokenomics when user incentives depends on the length of the period for which user locks his tokens in staking.

 ## Required updates for Staking/delegation module
-0. Create a new module `DelegatioinLock`
+0. Create a new module `DelegationLock`
 1. Add lock period length `MIN` & `MAX` constants.
 2. Creat `DelegatorLock` structure.
    1. With `LockCoefficient` parameter